ICube-IMAGeS/wiki-web/docs/contributing.md

 [^1]: Check the [.github/workflows/ci.yml](https://github.com/ListIndexOutOfRange/WikiImages/blob/main/.github/workflows/ci.yml) file if you wanna know how it's done.

+!!! tip

+    The content of the website is password encrypted.
+When you're developping locally, you can disable this by commenting the `use_secret: 'PASSWORD'` line in the mkdocs.yml file and uncomment it before pushing.
+If you forget to uncomment it, the build will fail.

 !!! warning

     The Mkdocs documentation advices to build the docs using the `mkdocs gh-deploy` command. **Please don't**.